danchoi/vitunes/README.markdown

 * `,A` select album
 * `ENTER` start playing a track under cursor

-The query and selection drop downs make use of Vim autocompletion.
+The selection drop-downs make use of Vim autocompletion.
 Start typing the first few letters of what you want.
-For example, if you want to jump to all artists that start with the letter 'P', type 'P' and you'll see the drop down items update.
+For example, if you want to jump to all artists that start with the letter 'P', type 'P' and you'll see the drop-down items update.
 This autocompletion is case-sensitive.

-`CTRL-p` and `CTRL-n` let you navigate the matches.
+`CTRL-p` and `CTRL-n` let you navigate the drop-down matches.
 Press `ENTER` to select one.

-Press `ENTER` or `ESC` to exit drop down selection mode.
+Press `ENTER` or `ESC` to exit either search query or drop-down selection mode.

 ### Volume Control